ResearchLab

 Current research topics

-• participation in the project Bridge Over Time.
-Art in Central Europe, supported by the Visegrad Fund (2021/2022)
+• Participation in the project Hidden Heritage - Artists' Studios On-line, supported by the Visegrad Fund (2023/2025)

-• research on the oeuvre of the Pécs Workshop artis
+• Research on the oeuvre of the Pécs Workshop artists

 Publications